 - The remaining light that is reflected back into your eyes, or onto your camera’s sensor – the reflected light.

-How colour is recorded on a camera sensor
+How light is recorded and interpreted in a camera

 Light in digital photography is recorded as a separate number for each pixel on a cameras sensor, and each pixel contains one combined value for each of the three primary colours.

 The primary colours being red, green and blue (RGB).